Bwc9876/git-from-scratch/index.typ

     \\0
   ]#acc3[1426b63b66a8de0e2769ae7573c2918e60d84187]

 Here we can see two files and one subdirectory stored.
-Git can also store symlinks and submodules in trees.
+Trees can store additional types of leaves, such as symlinks.

 == Side Tangent - Self-referential Tree
 <side-tangent---self-referential-tree>

 Tree objects can reference other trees.
-What would happen if a tree referenced _itself_?".
+What would happen if a tree referenced itself?

 Making a cycle in Git like this is an interesting feat.
 Think about what that tree would look like, we’d need a leaf that